inakizamores/Fullscreenify/README.md

     -   Displays and hides the playback control buttons based on the playing state.
     -   Implements intelligent polling to update the UI at different intervals depending on whether music is playing or paused.
     -   Handles API errors (e.g., expired tokens) and prompts re-authentication.
+    -   Provides a toggle to switch between album art and CD display.
+    -   Displays placeholder content when no music is playing.

 -   **Styling (`style.css`):**
     -   Defines the visual appearance of the application, including layout, colors, typography, and animations.
     -   Creates the full-screen album art display with the blurred background effect.
     -   Styles the control buttons and adds hover effects.
+    -   Styles the CD display with a rotation animation.
+    -   Creates a dedicated login screen with a pulsating, glowing Spotify login button.
     -   Ensures responsiveness across different screen sizes.

 ## Prerequisites